BabylonJS/Babylon.js/Exporters/3ds Max/readme.md

 (*): Through custom UI

+## Animations
 Cameras, lights and meshes have custom properties (Right-click and select "Babylon properties" menu) to automatically launch animations at startup.

+Animations are exported by sampling keyframes which can generate a lot of data.
+To reduce file size, you can opt to use linear interpolation instead of bezier or TCB.

 ## Apache License 2.0 (Apache)